International JD Applicants

 JD Applicants whose undergraduate degree was earned outside the United States must use the Credential Assembly Service through the Law School Admissions Council (LSAC).
 All foreign transcripts should be sent directly to LSAC.
 Please direct admissions questions to the Office of Admissions at email@example.com or at 310.506.4631.

-The Office of International Student Services (OISS) will assist international students in securing and maintaining their lawful nonimmigrant student status in the U.S. Upon admission to the School of Law and/or the Straus Institute for Dispute Resolution, international students will receive the Form I-20 from the OISS.
-The Form I-20 is the document needed in order to make application for the F-1 (student) visa from abroad and be lawfully admitted to the U.S. in F-1 status.
-For those who are already in the U.S., the Form I-20 is needed to apply for a change of nonimmigrant visa status to F-1, or obtain permission to change schools in the U.S.
+The Office of International Student Services (OISS) assists international students in securing and maintaining their lawful non-immigrant student status in the U.S. Upon admission to the Caruso School of Law, international students will receive the Form I-20 from the OISS office.
+The I-20 is required to apply for the F-1 student visa from abroad and be lawfully admitted to the U.S. in F-1 status.
+For those who are already in the U.S., the I-20 is needed to apply for a change of nonimmigrant visa status to F-1, or obtain permission to change schools in the U.S.

 For more information on the Form 1-20, F-1 visa, immigration, or any additional related questions, please visit the office of international student services.